cysouw/diathesis/text/c11_infinitive.md

 The light verb *heißen* can be used with an infinitive in various different constructions.
 A widespread option is a demotive usage with intransitive verbs, like *warten* 'to wait' [@next a].
 The original subject is demoted, but can optionally be retained as a *für* prepositional phrase.
 As there is no new subject introduced, an obligatory valency-simulating pronoun *es* is introduced.

 Transitive verbs can be used in this construction, but only when the object does not have an article [@next b].
 Such objects can be considered to be incorporated objects, and there is a recurrent debate in German orthography whether such objects should be written separated by a space or not.
-Semantically, this *heißen + Infinitive* construction is very close to the *gelten + zu‑Infinitiv* (see [@sec:zuinfinitive-gelten-demotion]).
+Semantically, this *heißen + Infinitiv* construction is very close to the *gelten + zu‑Infinitiv* (see [@sec:zuinfinitive-gelten-demotion]).
 Both express a kind of externally induced necessesity (i.e. modal "müssen").

 ::: ex
 - Alles andere wartet. \